The Struggle for Missional Living on the Mission Field

 Why not set aside an hour this week to prayerfully think through the questions above?
 You may have your own questions to add to the list.
 Ask God to give you the courage and wisdom to make changes in the coming months.

-If you are longing to be trained further in how to make disciples that disciple others, check out my online course.
-Registration opens soon.
+If you long to be trained further in how to make disciples, check out my online course.

 I’d love to hear your thoughts on missional living on the mission field in the comments below!
 Or add them to the Missionary Life Facebook group.